julianbolivar/zemoga-ui-test/README.md

 ### Overview

-Project made with React library in a stardard web.
-It don't have the structure created by 'create-react-app' so I use React for create only one part of the web.
-You need follow the next instructions because the project use Javascript as a module and If you open the "index.html" in your browser, You will see a CORS error in the console.
+This project is made with React library in a stardard web.
+It doesn’t have the structure created by 'create-react-app' so I use React to create only one part of the web.
+You need to follow the next instructions because the project uses Javascript as a module.
+If you open the "index.html" in your browser, you will see a CORS error in the console.

 ### Instructions